freekalmykia/oiradcongress.org/content/posts/Here-I-stand.md

 ### So far, most Western politicians are still guided by the opinion of the Russian opposition elite, under the leadership of Khodorkovsky and Kasparov, as well as Navalny.

 It is better to call this opposition elite the Moscow one, since it represents the interests of an exclusively privileged layer of the capital, prospering at the expense of the national republics and regions.
 The Moscow opposition elite is trying to promote its vision of a United, Indivisible Russia with Nuclear Weapons at the political and public levels.
 This position is 100% consistent with the desire of Putin and the Kremlin.
-Another common point, the Moscow opposition "sees no flaws in the Kremlin's national policy.
-This means that both Putin and Khodorkovsky want to preserve the Empire.
+Another common point, the Moscow opposition "sees no flaws in the Kremlin's national policy".
+This means that both Putin and Khodorkovsky want to preserve the Empire and continue to steal the resources of the colonies in order to obtain fabulous profits.

 ### Just like Putin, the Moscow opposition elite in the person of Khodorkovsky and the Navalny Foundation frighten the whole world saying that the collapse of Russia will lead to bloodshed and violence.